how to draw a Jet

 Step 6: Draw the Cockpit

-For the best results, you will need to use your eraser to remove the part of the fuselage that runs through our cockpit.
+For the best results, you will need to use your eraser to remove the part of the fuselage that runs through your cockpit.
 The cockpit should also not be too big but rather proportional to the size of the jet.

 Step 7: Draw the Landing Wheel